romanbican/roles/README.md

 ## Config File

 You can change connection for models, slug separator, models path and there is also a handy pretend feature.
 Have a look at config file for more information.

+## Tests

+Tests are handled by [external package](https://github.com/Asvae/bican-roles-test) as it's not viable to test the library outside of laravel framework.

 ## More Information